 We simplify the disability benefits process.
 Here’s what your relationship with us will look like:

 Step 1: Complete our quick 2-minute quiz.
-It’ll tell you which disability program is your best option.
+The quiz will tell you which disability program is your best option.
 It’ll also give our client advocates some basic information about your claim, so that they can be more helpful to you on the phone.

 Step 2: Speak with a client advocate.
 After completing our quiz, you’ll be put in touch with a member of our team.
 They’ll collect a bit more information about your situation and answer any questions you may have about disability benefits.